 How will BEPS affect older or historic landmark buildings?

 There is a common misconception that the principles of sustainability and green building design are at odds with those of historic preservation.
 Historic buildings are often more energy-efficient than modern construction.
 In fact, studies have shown that buildings constructed before 1940 require less energy consumption for heating and cooling than houses built during the subsequent 35 years.
 Additionally, building systems and components, like HVAC or lighting, that do not contribute to the historic character of a building, could be updated without triggering historic review.
 Check out the DC Office of Planning’s Sustainability Guidelines for Older and Historic Buildings for more information.

-What assistance will be available to building owners to help figure out the best path to comply with the new standards?
+What incentives or assistance will be available to building owners to help figure out the best path to comply with the new standards?

-Currently, a building owner can request technical and incentive assistance from the DC Sustainable Energy Utility (DCSEU).
-With the assistance of partners, DOEE is also supporting the development of a high performance building hub that will serve as platform for collaboration across the District’s building industry.
+Currently, a building owner can access rebates and incentives or request technical assistance from the DC Sustainable Energy Utility (DCSEU).
+With the assistance of partners, DOEE supported the development of the Building Innovation Hub that will serve as platform for collaboration across the District’s building industry.

-What incentives or services are available to help me pay for the necessary upgrades?
+What financing is available to help me pay for the necessary upgrades?

 What is the best way to assess the financial impact of compliance with the new regulation?

 The cost of energy efficiency upgrades will vary from property to property depending on existing operations and maintenance levels, previous capital improvement projects, the types of mechanical systems present.
 As a first step, building owners could engage an energy service provider to conduct an energy audit of their building.
 Check out the Department of Energy’s Guide to Energy Audits for more information about the process.